 Apple Stamping Pumpkin Craft for toddlers and preschoolers to promote fine motor control while enjoying the process art – free Apple Jack O’Lantern Face Template.

 Little ones will love making these not-so-scary googly eyes pumpkins.
-Besides, these apple print pumpkins are a fun and creative way to celebrate the autumn season.
+Besides, these apple print pumpkins are a fun and creative way to celebrate autumn.

-Most importantly, if you do not have an apple or wish not to use it, I have a free Apple Jack O’Lantern Face Template printable for you to cut out, color, and decorate.
-So, let’s get crafting, as this simple art project will keep your kids creatively engaged while they are strengthening their fine motor skills.
+Most importantly, if you do not have an apple or wish not to use it, I have a free Apple Jack O’Lantern Face Template printable to cut out, color, and decorate.
+So, let’s get crafting, as this simple art project will keep your kids creatively engaged while strengthening their fine motor skills.

 You’ll Need for Apple Stamping Pumpkin Craft